benpages/netlify_starter_site/src/blog/iphone-dumb-phone.md

 In this tutorial, we’ll focus on the cleanest setup possible.
 We’re going back to first principles to show you how to turn your iPhone into the dumbest of all phones.

+In fact, if you're not wanting to break the bank on a <a href="https://www.thelightphone.com/products?ref=whatifididnt" target="_blank" rel="noopener noreferrer">Light Phone</a>, you're going to want to give this setup a try.

+Let's jump right in.

 ## How to Dumb Down an iPhone

 ### 1. Delete All Deletetable Apps